justinasr/GameOfLifeSDL/README.md

 In order to prevent stable state, random cells are made alive every 512 generations ("aliens").

+Dead cells are black, alive cells are green.
+When alive cell dies, it slowly fades from gray to black.
+If alive cells lives for 16 generations, it becomes "old" and changes color to blue.
+Aliens are red during the generation that they are injected.

 ### Controls:

 - `arrow up` - increase game speed